 Reach for the Stars!
 SAVE was started by students in 1989 with the vision that all students would one day embrace the idea that the power of positive change was in their hands.
 SAVE has stayed true to its roots and today the overall goals of the program are still guided with the assistance of the National Youth Advisory Board (YAB).
-Youth who are EMPOWERED to make a difference in their schools and communities are a key component of the SAVE program.
+Youth who are EMPOWERED to make a difference in their schools and communities are a key component of SAVE Promise Clubs.
 No matter what your age or school level, you can make a difference.
 Your ideas, views on safety and violence prevention, as well as your talents are important and vital since you are the future.
 Never set limits on what you want to accomplish!
 Feel the power within to take a step forward and Reach for the Stars

 Learn more about youth empowerment and register your SAVE Promise Club.

 Get Your Students Talking About The Issue (Special thanks to Dr. Jody Roy, Ripon College, for providing these materials.)

 To help students understand the power they have – individually and as a group – to make a difference, ask them to participate in an Empowerment Chain activity.
 Pick a problem in your community (such as elderly people who need assistance with household chores or a homeless shelter in need of supplies).
 Ask one student to state one single action they could take to make a difference.
 Then ask the next student to build on that action, etc. (For example, student one might call the shelter to find out what kind of supplies are needed, student two might make some posters listing the supplies and announcing a donation drive, student three might hang the posters, student four might prepare a collection barrel, etc.)